Adult adjusting car seats for young children

 Car Seat Basics for Law Enforcement

-A free e-learning course that takes about 60 minutes.
-Officers learn about key concepts, best practices, and effective caregiver communication through a series of scenarios that take place in the community.
+Law-enforcement-tailored course covering key concepts, best practices, and effective caregiver communication through a series of scenarios that take place in the community.
+This free course takes about 60 minutes.
+Click to begin.

 Safe Alaskans staff members can also provide an in-person training.
 Request in in-person training.